Haig Papazian

-Early life
+Early life and education

-Haig Papazian (1986) was born in Bourj Hammoud, the Armenian neighbourhood east of Beirut, Lebanon.
-Growing up in the Armenian diasporic community in Lebanon, Haig was drawn to art and music at a very early age.
+Papazian was born in Bourj Hammoud in 1986 in the Armenian neighbourhood east of Beirut, Lebanon.
+Growing up in the Armenian diasporic community in Lebanon, Papazian was drawn to art and music at a very early age.
 He joined Hamazkayin Armenian Cultural center and Music School where he first started to play the violin.
-Years later, while studying architecture at the American University of Beirut Papazian founded Mashrou' Leila.
+Years later, while studying architecture at the American University of Beirut Papazian founded the band Mashrou' Leila.

+Career

 Architecture

-Haig holds a Bachelor of Architecture from the American University of Beirut (2009) and A Masters in Architectural History from The Bartlett school of Architecture at UCL.
+Papazian holds a Bachelor of Architecture from the American University of Beirut (2009) and a Masters in Architectural History from The Bartlett school of Architecture at UCL.
 He has received several academic awards including the Fawzi Azar Architecture prize in 2008 after winning an academic architectural competition designing a museum in Beirut.
 He is also the recipient of The Penrose Award for scholarship and leadership, and the Distinguished Graduate Award for outstanding academic achievement, character, as well as contribution to the department and to university life (2009) and the Said Foundation and British Lebanese Association scholarship to study in the UK.

-Haig interned at Atelier Jean Nouvel in 2008 working on the Louvre Abou Dhabi Museum, and after graduating from AUB, he worked as a junior architect at Bernard Khoury DW5 Architecture in Beirut (2009-2012).
+Papazian interned at Atelier Jean Nouvel in 2008 working on the Louvre Abou Dhabi Museum, and after graduating from AUB, he worked as a junior architect at Bernard Khoury DW5 Architecture in Beirut (2009-2012).

 Mashrou' Leila

-Mashrou' Leila is a Lebanese band whose electro-pop anthems about political freedom, race, gender and modern Arabic identity have challenged the status quo of the Middle-Eastern music industry.
+Papazian founded Mashrou' Leila, a Lebanese band whose electro-pop anthems about political freedom, race, gender and modern Arabic identity have challenged the status quo of the Middle-Eastern music industry.